cglorious/fruits-parlor-crown-frontend/README.md

 # Fruits Parlor Crown

 Fruits Parlor Crown is a Single Page Application (SPA) built while attending Flatiron School using JavaScript that communicates with the backend Ruby on Rails API.
 It is a Sailor Moon fandom database for characters in the Sailor Moon anime series.
 Users can interact by viewing the Guardian page or Villain page.

-It connects to a Rails API back end (https://github.com/cglorious/fruits-parlor-crown-backend).
+It connects to a [backend Ruby on Rails API](https://github.com/cglorious/fruits-parlor-crown-backend).

 ## Installation